Man captured as he runs from cops

+One man was taken to Fisher-Titus Medical Center and another man was taken to jail following a two-car accident Tuesday night in Norwalk.

 According to witness reports, a KIA was traveling at a high rate of speed west on West Main Street with police in chase.
 The car swerved off the road and went through the yard at 230 W. Main St. and Vinewood.
-It continued on and returned to Main Street where it hit a pick-up truck near the H&B Hop.
+It continued on and returned to Main Street where it hit a pick-up truck east of the H&B Hop at the intersection with Ohio 61.
 The car then flipped, coming to a rest on its roof in the middle of the road.
 The driver then took off on foot.

 A manhunt took place for about an hour before the man was finally captured near Sycamore Hills Golf Course.